miguelhd/gear-case-finder/PROGRESS.md

 2. The value of stricter TypeScript configuration in catching potential runtime errors
 3. The need for comprehensive documentation of interfaces and type usage
 4. The benefits of a systematic approach to fixing TypeScript errors rather than addressing them individually
+5. The importance of matching method names and signatures between interfaces and implementations
+6. The need to explicitly handle undefined values when using exactOptionalPropertyTypes

 ### Summary

 We've made significant progress in improving the TypeScript configuration and fixing type inconsistencies throughout the codebase.
 The stricter TypeScript configuration is now catching more potential issues, which will lead to a more robust application.
-We still have some remaining type compatibility errors to fix, but we've established a solid foundation for addressing them systematically.
+We've systematically addressed multiple TypeScript compatibility errors in api-manager.ts and other files, but we still have one remaining error in batch-processing-system.ts related to index signature access.
+Once this final issue is resolved, the application should build successfully and be ready for deployment to Vercel.